 If your employees are scattered across different time zones, coordinating times to chat can be troublesome.
 Plus, updating them of important changes or updates may come too late.
 Additionally, there is no set schedule that remote employees work off of – they aren’t clocked in at 8AM and are clocking out at 5PM.

-When you have a globally diverse staff, you are presented with some challenges, like cultural and language divides.
+When you have a globally diverse staff, you are presented with some challenges, such as cultural and language divides.

-These differences between employees will impact and influence how they interact with one another, how they prioritize tasks, what they believe is a success, and more.
-Therefore, as a manger, you have to know how to properly navigate these differences so you can reap the benefits of having a globally diverse staff.
+These differences between employees will impact and influence how they interact with one another, how they prioritize tasks, what they believe is a success and more.
+Therefore, as a manager, you have to know how to properly navigate these differences so you can reap the benefits of having a globally diverse staff.

 Additionally, there can be instances where managers favor an employee over another because they have similar work habits and processes so it’s easier to send them tasks.
 However, this will cause resentment and low productivity.
 Plus, favoritism may hinder you from hiring people from different cultures and that only limits the advantages you bring in from having a diverse remote team.

 Tracking & Measuring Performance

 When managing remote employees, you have to make sure they finish all tasks on time, efficiently, and per the company’s standards.
 Although some remote employees may think that just because they delivered a task on time is good enough, you might not see it the same way.
 Or maybe you have a remote employee who believes engaging in work for a certain number of hours in a day is good enough.
 Both ideals make it super difficult to measure and track their performance.